kubedb/docs/docs/guides/mysql/configuration/using-podtemplate.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Run MySQL with Custom Configuration
+# Run MySQL with Custom PodTemplate

 KubeDB supports providing custom configuration for MySQL via [PodTemplate](/docs/guides/mysql/concepts/mysql.md#specpodtemplate).
 This tutorial will show you how to use KubeDB to run a MySQL database with custom configuration using PodTemplate.